 5. When prompted, allow the app the permissions it needs to run.
 The app will then open, as shown below.

-6. Click the Search your Drive button and browse or search for the folder you shared in step 1.
-Click Next.
+6. Click the Select Folder button and browse or search for the folder you shared in step 1.

-8. Leave the Copy permissions option unticked and choose where you want to copy the folder to (if in doubt, choose the root of My Drive).
-Click Next.
+8. Choose where you want to copy the folder to (if in doubt, choose the root directory).

-10. When the copy is complete, return to your other Google account and un-share the folder(s) you shared in step 1.
+10. When the copy is complete, return to your school Google account and un-share the folder(s) you shared in step 1.